mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 ![learning islands]({{ site.baseurl }}/Pictures/maps_2000.png)
 _Missions as Islands_ -->

-In addition this chaotic, colourful and visual representation served to encourage peer knowledge of what other people were up to, build a sense of community and to encourage reflection as each design pattern was completed.

 <!-- Working with learner stress and confusion was something that I struggled with for some time.
 One source of frustration started from giving learners clear pathway.
 The freedom to choose what game to create was liberating but then conversations about what was possible with the time and technical ability we had were hard and we did lose some families in this process.
 Starting with a template and creating resources to help common patterns helped resolve this tension.
 However having this menu of choices also created another issue.
 Having them all mapped out meant. -->
 <!-- Is this better in Missions?   -->